getBoolean/mkw-time-trial-tracker/README.md

 - **Track**: Track name
 - **Coins**: Coins collected this lap (calculated as difference from previous laps)
 - **Shrooms**: Mushrooms used this lap (calculated as difference from previous laps)

+#### Lap Times Images

+When PIL/Pillow is installed, the system automatically generates composite images when a final lap is saved:

+- **Automatic Generation**: Triggered when saving a lap with "Is Final Lap" checked
+- **Manual Generation**: Use the "MKW Generate Lap Times Image" action to create images from existing data
+- **File Format**: Images saved as `LapTimes_[Track]_Run[X]_[timestamp].png`
+- **Content**: Shows all lap times overlaid on the most recent screenshot with:
+  - Track name at the top
+  - Individual lap times (final lap highlighted in yellow)
+  - Total race time at the bottom
+  - Semi-transparent dark background for text readability
+- **Base Image**: Uses the most recent screenshot, or creates a blank image if none found

 #### Using Variables